werdziur/rsschool-cv/cv.md

 I am characterized by a high work ethic and analytical approach to the assigned tasks.
 I feel natural in being accountable for the delegated tasks, and roles.
 One of my strongest competencies is pursuing for self-development.

-I have started learning programming at the beggining of 2022 and it has become my main goal and desire for the future.
+**I have started learning programming at the beggining of 2022 and it has become my main goal and desire for the future.
 I feel great while coding, it makes me happy and fullfill.
+Currently, I am taking part in Frontend course in RSSchool as well as JavaScript course on Teachable**
 I am willing to use the opportunities given by the company to develop my skills and improve my daily work, then.
 I successfully establish contacts with other people, both on business and private level.
 After hours, I am interested in fitness, dietetics, crocheting and reading books.

 ## Education

-2022 RSSchool - FrontEnd course
+**2022** - RSSchool - FrontEnd course

-2022 - HTML, CSS, Responsive Web Design and JavaScript course on Udemy/Teachable/LinkedIn.
+**2022** - HTML, CSS, Responsive Web Design and JavaScript course on Udemy/Teachable/LinkedIn.

-2020 - *Discover IT Program* aiming to get OPS workers familiar with the software development principles, Agile approach, Scrum framework, and testing.
+**2020** - *Discover IT Program* aiming to get OPS workers familiar with the software development principles, Agile approach, Scrum framework, and testing.

-2019 - HTML, CSS 2-days stationary course
+**2019** - HTML, CSS 2-days stationary course

-2016 - 2018 Jagiellonian University, Cracow, Faculty of Economics - Corporate Finance & Accounting (Master’s Degree).
+**2016** - 2018 Jagiellonian University, Cracow, Faculty of Economics - Corporate Finance & Accounting (Master’s Degree).

-2013 - 2016 Jagiellonian University, Cracow, Faculty of Economics - Finance, Banking, Insurances (Bachelor’s degree).
+**2013** - 2016 Jagiellonian University, Cracow, Faculty of Economics - Finance, Banking, Insurances (Bachelor’s degree).